CarbonicSoda/CarbonicSoda/README.md

-I love Math, Badminton and Index
+Lovin' Maths, Badminton and Index